Luigi Cagnola

 Marchese Luigi Cagnola (9 June 1762 – 14 August 1833) was a Neoclassical Italian architect.

 Biography

+Early years and education

 Cagnola was born in Milan.
-He was sent at the age of fourteen to the Clementine College at Rome, and afterwards studied at the University of Pavia.
+He was sent at the age of fourteen to the Clementine College at Rome, and afterwards studied law at the University of Pavia.
 He was intended for the legal profession, but his passion for architecture was too strong, and after holding some government posts at Milan, he entered as a competitor for the construction of the Porta Orientale.
 His designs were commended, but were not selected on account of the expense their adoption would have involved.
+In 1792 Cagnola contributed a series of measured drawings to the first volume of Angelo Fumagalli’s Delle antichità longobardico-milanesi.